Learn How to Talk to Police like a Lawyer

 Red and blue lights are flashing behind you.
 You’ve got drugs in the trunk of your car.
-Even if you don’t – drugs might mysteriously “find their way in there."
+Or maybe something worse.
 Don’t put your life at the mercy of a cop’s morality.
 It’s time to assert your rights.
 Bonus points for charming your way out of a traffic ticket – but NEVER at the cost of consenting to a life-ruining search.

 Not a memorizer?
 Print this card and keep it in your wallet:

 - Getting Pulled Over

 - Polite but Uncooperative

 - Getting Arrested

 Put your hazards on, give the office a polite wave and slow down to pull over.
 If you’re on an interstate or extremely busy road it’s okay to drive ahead to a safe spot to pull over.
 If you’ve signaled to the cop that you acknowledge that he’s pulling you over, he’ll probably appreciate you looking for a spot that doesn’t put him in the middle of highway traffic.
 If your “safe spot” happens to be a gas station (with a good likelihood of having a camera), great.
 Once you’re pulled over (as long as you’re not hiding something – that stuff should be in your trunk anyways), turn the dome light on.
 Hands on the wheel and window down as he approaches – you want to convey: I’m a friendly non-criminal.